Theory uncertainties of the irreducible background to VBF Higgs production: Assessment of theory uncertainties

 In this section, we compare the influence of different parton-shower algorithms, matched to a $H+2j$ NLO calculation.
 We consider a total of four different showers in \sherpa, \pythia, and \herwig.
 In \sherpa, we use the Catani-Seymour shower matched to the NLO $H+2j$ calculation using the S-MC@NLO scheme; in \pythia, we employ the default $p_\mathrm{T}$-ordered ``simple'' shower as well as the simple shower with dipole recoil, both matched to the NLO $H+2j$ calculation using \powhegbox; in \herwig, we use the angular-ordered shower matched to the NLO $H+2j$ calculation in the POWHEG scheme using \powhegbox.
 A discussion of uncertainties pertaining to the matching scheme is given in Sec.~\ref{subsec:matchingVariations}.
 In all cases, we consider parton-level predictions without modeling the underlying event and we do not include hadronization effects.
 The impact of these corrections is addressed in Sec.~\ref{subsec:tuneVariations}.

-As before, we scale all distributions to the \nnlojet rate based on the Higgs rapidity spectrum, yielding scale factors of $1.26$ in the case of \sherpa, $1.18$ for both \pythia showers, and $1.07$ for \herwig.
+As before, we scale all distributions to the \nnlojet rate based on the Higgs rapidity spectrum, yielding scale factors of $1.26$ in the case of \sherpa, $1.18$ for both \pythia showers, and $1.06$ for \herwig.
 The resulting parton-shower variations are shown in Fig.~\ref{fig:showerVariations}, including the \nnlojet $H+1j$ NNLO prediction as a baseline.
 Besides the main distributions, we also show two ratio panels, with the first (middle panel) comparing the matched predictions to the \nnlojet fixed-order reference, and the second (bottom panel) showing the difference between the matched parton-shower predictions, normalized to the \powhegbox+~\pythia result.
-All predictions in Fig.~\ref{fig:showerVariations} acquire formal NLO accuracy in $H+2j$ configurations.
+All predictions in Figs.~\ref{fig:jetSpectra2} and~\ref{fig:showerVariations} acquire formal NLO accuracy in $H+2j$ configurations.

-As can be seen from Fig.~\ref{fig:showerVariations}, we find excellent, percent-level, agreement between the four matched parton-shower algorithms for the $\Delta y_{jj}$, $\Delta \phi_{jj}$, and $m_{jj}$ distributions.
-For the $p_{\mathrm{T},\mathrm{H}}$ distribution, both \pythia showers agree very well with \sherpa, while the \herwig angular-ordered shower differs from these at large transverse momentum, $p_{\mathrm{T},\text{H}} > 100~\gev$.
-In all cases, the matched parton-shower results are within the scale uncertainties of the fixed-order calculation, although the agreement with \nnlojet is considerably better for $\Delta y_{jj}$ and $m_{jj}$ than for $\Delta\phi_{jj}$ and $p_{\mathrm{T},\mathrm{H}}$, with the latter showing the largest differences of up to 20\%.
+Figure~\ref{fig:jetSpectra2} shows similar agreement between the NLO matched results as between MEPS@NLO and \minnlops in Fig.~\ref{fig:jetSpectra}.
+As can be seen from Fig.~\ref{fig:showerVariations}, we find percent-level agreement between the four matched parton-shower algorithms for the $\Delta y_{jj}$, $\Delta \phi_{jj}$, and $m_{jj}$ distributions.
+For the $p_{\mathrm{T},\mathrm{H}}$ distribution, both \pythia showers agree very well with \sherpa, while the \herwig angular-ordered shower differs from these at large transverse momentum, $p_{\mathrm{T},\text{H}} > 100~\gev$. {Except for the Higgs transverse-momentum distribution}, the matched parton-shower results are within the scale uncertainties of the fixed-order calculation, although the agreement with \nnlojet is considerably better for $\Delta y_{jj}$, $m_{jj}$ and $\Delta\phi_{jj}$ than for $p_{\mathrm{T},\mathrm{H}}$, with the latter showing the largest differences of up to 20\%.